waylonflinn/arrayloader/README.md

 ## Details
 This module can read text and binary files.
 It will attempt to infer type from the extension of the file.
 If the extension isn't recognized, the type defaults to `Uint8Array`.

 Type inference can be overridden by supplying a second argument.
-If an argument is supplied but not recognized, the function returns immediately with an error.
-This argument should be a string containing any of the values listed in the "numpy dtype" column from the first table or the "type" column from the second.
+If this argument is supplied but not recognized, the function returns immediately with an error.
+If supplied, this argument should be a string containing any of the values listed in the "numpy dtype" column from the first table or the "type" column from the second.

 ## Credits
 based on the simple, but fantastic [floader](https://github.com/curvedmark/floader)